jroivas/sic/sic.md

     void test()
     {
-        struct test a;
+        // constructor of 'test' for 'a' is called here struct test a;
-        struct test *b = new struct test;;
+        // constructor of 'test' for 'b' is called here struct test *b = new struct test;;

-        // destructor of a called here, and a is released,
+        // destructor of 'test' for 'a' called here, and 'a' is released,
-        // but b is not
+        // but 'b' is not
     }